 3. How important were your Bahasa Indonesia skills?

-MD: For my role as features reporter, my Indonesian skills were vital.
+MD: For my role as a features reporter, my Indonesian skills were vital.
 I would be sent out to cover events, exhibitions and launches, as well as interviewing artists, designers and filmmakers.
 All of this was carried out in Bahasa Indonesia, and then I would write the articles in English.

 There are, however, a wide range of roles at the JP that do not require fluent Indonesian, such as copy editing and the coverage of international news and English language events.